 Manufactured homes are affordable because they are built in a factory (with very high standards).

 There are three ‘levels’ of manufactured housing models.
 The most affordable models are the most popular.
 Their lower cost is due to cheaper materials and construction techniques such as using staples instead of nails.
 This doesn’t mean they are an inferior home – they are just made for families that don’t need a lot of bells or whistles.
 Learn more about The 3 Levels of Manufactured Homes Quality and Price here.

 Yes, there have been a ton of builders that did not have a quality product.
 They simply focused on quantity and not quality.
 This lack of quality created a stereotype that all mobile homes were unsafe tin cans.

 The homes and the awesome people that bought them and the industry suffered immensely for it.
-That’s why the HUD code was brought to congress in 1974.
-It was supported by manufactures that understood quality was they only way to make the industry stronger and able to survive.
+That’s why the HUD code was brought to Congress in 1974.
+It was supported by manufacturers that understood quality was the only way to make the industry stronger and able to survive.

 What is a manufactured home?

 ‘Manufactured home’ is the proper term for a home built to HUD Code standards that were adopted by Congress in 1974 and went into effect on June 15, 1976.
 Simply put, a manufactured home is a factory-built home built after June 15, 1976.

 “Mobile home” is the term used to describe homes built in a factory before June 15, 1976, when the HUD code went into effect.
 The industry used the HUD code as a catalyst to rebrand the homes as ‘manufactured’ instead of just ‘mobile’.
 These newly regulated homes were far safer and had much higher standards of quality compared to the mobile homes.
 They weren’t so mobile anymore.